jaugustomachado/ShoppingList/README.md

 Ps:Regarding the import duty tax, only items that have in their descriptions the word "imported", will be taxed with it.

-The entire list will be showed right after its closing, each line will contains the quantity ordered, description, corrected price multiplied by the quantity and at the end it will show the  total of taxes and the total of the purchase as well.
+The entire list will be showed right after its closing, each line will contain the quantity ordered, description, corrected price multiplied by the quantity and at the end it will show the  total of taxes and the total of the purchase as well.

 <h1>Example of Input:</h1>